eclipse/kapua/docs/developer-guide/en/sso.md

     the "client secret" used when communicating with the OpenID Connect server.
 - **`sso.openid.jwt-processor-timeout` (optional)** : the JwtProcessor expiration time (the default value is 1 hour).

-It is also necessary to configure the Web Console what its external endpoint address is.
+It is also necessary to configure the Web Console external endpoint address.
-Currently this is a required configuration, even if there is no difference between the servers endpoint URL and its external URL, even if this may just be `http://localhost:8080`.

-- **`site.home.uri`** : the URL to the web console, e.g. `http://localhost:8080`
+- **`console.sso.home.uri`** : the URL to the web console, e.g. `http://localhost:8080`

 The SSO Login will be available in the form of a dedicated button on the Kapua login page (the button can be enabled through the configuration option `sso.provider`).